 In Abilene about sixty thousand people greeted Lindbergh.
 The Abilene Morning Reporter-News noted that the September 24 edition of the Reporter-News, with 102 pages, was the largest ever printed.

 Then came September 26.
 Lindbergh took off from the Abilene airport and headed east.
 Fort Worth was the next dot to be connected.
 Lindbergh was not scheduled to land at Meacham Field until the afternoon.
-But on the night of September 25 some people had parked around the airport and sustained themselves through the night with sandwiches and Thermos bottles of coffee, like waiting in line overnight to get tickets to a Beatles concert.
+But on the night of September 25 some people had parked around the airport and sustained themselves through the night with sandwiches and Thermos bottles of coffee, like fans waiting in line overnight to buy tickets to a Beatles concert.

 By noon thirty-five thousand people were in and around Meacham Field.
 Police officers controlled traffic; National Guard troops kept the crowd back along a roped-off area enclosing the runway and hangars.